mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Python Client

-We use a python client library to access the api for our own work (incluing the dashboard implementation at dashboard.mediameter.org).
+We use a python client library to access the api for our own work (including the dashboard implementation at dashboard.mediameter.org).
 That library is available on [github](https://github.com/c4fcm/MediaCloud-API-Client).

 ## Media